zakariarafi/zakariarafi/README.md

 I am a passionate researcher with a fervor for delving into new technologies and lending my support to open-source initiatives.
 Here's a glimpse into who I am:

 - 📫 Get in touch: [zakariarafifahmi@gmail.com](mailto:zakariarafifahmi@gmail.com)
-- ⚡ A bit of trivia: I can decode a paper!
+- ⚡ A bit of trivia: I Love Reading, Researching and Running!

 ### 🛠️ Technologies & Instruments I Work With: